Doing PDA the Right Way

 You're in the clear if you limit your actions to socially acceptable forms of PDA.
 Holding hands, locking arms, a peck on the cheek and the occasional back rub should not offend the people around you.
 Expressing your love using these innocent gestures is encouraged.
 In fact, it makes everyone around you feel warm and fuzzy.

 Location.
 Location.
 Location.

 As general rules of thumb, don't make out in front of children, avoid blocking pathways, and steer clear of places where people are eating.
 However, you have a green light when it comes to nights on the town, dark corridors, empty elevators, and taxi cabs.
-While the idea of getting caught is part of the fun, only do what you are comfortable with and use your best judgement.
+While the idea of getting caught is part of the fun, only do what you are comfortable with and use your best judgment.

-Boundaries and Balance
+Boundaries and balance

 Have an honest discussion with your partner, asking what types of PDA he likes and what types don't agree with his sensibilities.
 Divulge what works and doesn't work for you, too.
 Everyone is different.
 What comforts one person may turn another person off.
 Be mindful of who you're around and what you're doing and, when in doubt, make it quick and stealthy.

 Zoe Wilder is a writer with a Bachelor of Arts in English literature from the College of William & Mary, and a Master of Social Work from Fordham University.
 Her work has been published in The Huffington Post, Cosmopolitan, Good Housekeeping, Kinkly, MindBodyGreen, URB,‘SUP Magazine, Vault, Brooklyn Exposed and Thought Catalog.